 This teacher certification program is based on national professional standards for beginning teachers.
 Through a unique combination of online coursework and practical teaching experience, you will have an opportunity to:

-If you enroll in the Iowa certification track, you have the option of completing student teaching as the program's culminating experience or, if eligible, a year-long internship after completing Iowa intern requirements.† Student teachers will progress from observing classroom dynamics to leading small-group instruction to assuming full responsibility for the classroom.
-Both student teachers and interns will have many opportunities to interact with professional mentors, supervisors, and colleagues as they refine their philosophy of education and develop proficiency in teaching.
+If you enroll in the Iowa certification track, you will complete a student teaching experience as the program's culminating experience.
+Student teachers will progress from observing classroom dynamics to leading small-group instruction to assuming full responsibility for the classroom.
+In addition, student teachers will have many opportunities to interact with professional mentors, supervisors, and colleagues as they refine their philosophy of education and develop proficiency in teaching.

-In Iowa, in order to meet the licensing requirements to teach grades 5 through 12, candidates must successfully complete the Master of Arts in Teaching coursework, 100 hours of fieldwork, a portfolio, and either a supervised student teaching or internship experience.
+In Iowa, in order to meet the licensing requirements to teach grades 5 through 12, candidates must successfully complete the Master of Arts in Teaching coursework, 100 hours of fieldwork, a portfolio, and a supervised student teaching experience.

-The Bureau of Labor Statistics predicts that the increases in enrollment may result in job growth for kindergarten, elementary, and high school teachers through 2022.‡§ Kaplan University’s Master of Arts in Teaching—Iowa Certification track is designed to help qualify you to work as an Iowa teacher in public secondary schools (grades 5 through 12).# Upon successful completion of the program, you could be eligible to pursue further doctorate-level studies.**
+The Bureau of Labor Statistics predicts that the increases in enrollment may result in job growth for kindergarten, elementary, and high school teachers through 2024.†‡ Kaplan University’s Master of Arts in Teaching—Iowa Certification track is designed to help qualify you to work as an Iowa teacher in public secondary schools (grades 5 through 12).§ Upon successful completion of the program, you could be eligible to pursue further doctorate-level studies.#

 Kaplan University offers multiple start dates, giving you greater flexibility with your education, life, and work schedules.